irfansener/simplePostChecker/README.md

 Server-side check form element only write "name" attribute.

 > You include functions.php and use newRegister function.

-> You must first use repeat
+> You must first using repeat attribute.